davideme/PromiseKit/README.markdown

 MUSTDO
 ======

+* can test location manager in simulator now as added the entitlements for it, can also just bundle the gpx so that it always locates too!
+* inspect and validate all category method names, objc versions should always start with promise, swift version should be pruned on WithCompletionHandler suffix
 * objc is still important, make it feature parity with swift

 * Reconsider excluding dispatch_promise for swift at least, as it makes this pattern possible: